silentorb/game-design/marloth/marloth-game-design.md

 1. Wake up
 2. Explore the world
-3. Gather resources
+3. Avoid dangers
-4. Fight monsters
+4. Interact with the world
-5. Return home to sleep
+5. Return home to rest
+6. Review, upgrade, and plan

 ### What are the player goals?